bharatbalothia/wcelab-OMT/User_Journey.md

 	2. List and retrieve orders/shipments from source system
 	3. Export the importOrder/importShipment XML to the file system.
 	4. Exit the JVM.
+	5. After completion the user should execute clearDB to remove all the test records from the DB, with ``` ./oms-migration.sh clearDB```.
 	If the user intent to test the PurchaseOrder XML, then the User can specify the filter with DOCUMENT_TYPE in ListOrder.xml and generate only the importOrder XML for PurchaseOrder, similarly it can be done for all type of Orders.